intershop/intershop-pwa/docs/guides/prometheus-monitoring.md

         port: 4200
 ```

-You can import our example [Grafana Dashboard][grafana-pwa-dashboard] to get started:
+To get started, you can import our example [Grafana Dashboard][grafana-pwa-dashboard]:

 ![Example Dashboard](./prometheus-monitoring-dashboard-annotated.png)

-:warning: We recommend switching off the SSR container health-check and instead define alerts in Grafana.
+:warning: We recommend to switch off the SSR container health-check and define alerts in Grafana instead.

 # Further References